joshuapaling/CakePHP-Combinator-Plugin/README.markdown

 ### 4. Set write permissions ###

-Ensure that the directories holding your Javascript and CSS are writable
+Ensure that the directories holding your Javascript and CSS files are writable.

 ### 5. Start Combining your CSS and Javascript files! ###

+Add code in your layout file (eg. app/View/Layouts/default.ctp).

 A minimal use might look something like this: